 Ways to Uninstall Existing Printer Drivers:

-- Switch on your printer and make sure that your printer is connected to your computer via USB cable, wire or wirelessly.
+- Switch on your printer and make sure that your printer is connected to your computer via USB cable, wired or wirelessly.

 - Also, ensure that nothing is pending in the print queue.